tam-en/catcollectr-lesson/README.md

 	...
 	```

 8. We can also add our good friend bootstrap or materialize!
-Let's use materialize just because I said so.
+Let's use materialize cuz everyone likes it more.

 	```html
 	{% load staticfiles %}